 Electric arc furnaces (or arc furnaces) are high-temperature furnaces that use high-voltage electric currents as their primary heating element.
 Invented in France in 1907, these furnaces are a crucial part of iron and steel recycling operations.
 They're featured in "mini-mills" that recycle iron scrap for reuse.
 Arc furnaces are also used in the production of steel.
-The design of these furnaces makes them simple enough to be built at home by hobbyists, as well.
+The design of these furnaces makes them simple enough to be built at home by hobbyists as well.

 Four Furnace Types

 The specific uses of each furnace type depend on the way it works as well as what its primary heat source is.
-Cupola furnaces, for example, are heated through the burning of coke, coal and limestone fuel, making it primarily suitable for processing iron ore, while induction and crucible furnaces, heated with electrically charged copper coils and hot plates respectively, deliver an efficient and controlled heat that makes them perfect for working with metals like brass, aluminum, copper, and gold.
+Cupola furnaces, for example, are heated through the the burning of coke, coal, and limestone fuel, making them primarily suitable for processing iron ore, while induction and crucible furnaces, heated with electrically charged copper coils and hot plates, respectively, deliver an efficient and controlled heat that makes them perfect for working with metals like brass, aluminum, copper, and gold.

 An electric arc furnace is essentially a giant heat-resistant kettle powered by three graphite spikes.
 The furnace has a removable water-cooled lid that holds the graphite spikes and is connected to large power lines that act as electrodes.
-When the lid is raised, the furnace can be loaded with any combination of iron scrap, iron ore, flux and solid fuel, and when closed and secured tightly, the electrodes can be lowered into the scrap to begin the melting process.
+When the lid is raised, the furnace can be loaded with any combination of iron scrap, iron ore, flux, and solid fuel, and when closed and secured tightly, the electrodes can be lowered into the scrap to begin the melting process.

 If solid fuels have been placed into the furnace as well, the heat from the electrodes transfers to the fuel and sets it alight, increasing the overall heat.
 When the molten metal is ready for use, it can be drained through a special port on the furnace for casting and forging.
 The entire process can take as little as an hour.

 Arc Furnace Drawbacks